rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 print("FOX info:", result["fox_info"])
 ```

 [Here](/files/blog/find_the_fox/FtF_1page.pdf)'s the generated page, and [here](/files/blog/find_the_fox/FtF_1page_answer.pdf)'s the solution key with the $FOX$ coloured in red.
 Enjoy!
-If you liked this, please support the author of <i>Find the Fox</i> and purchase the book!
+If you liked this, please support the author and publisher of <i>Find the Fox</i> and purchase the book!
 Once you've solved it, come back here and generate an iid copy of the book and start again.

 [^1]: Or rather, book<i>s</i>.
-The [answer page](https://alexcheddar.com/find-the-fox-answers-and-solutions/) for the book asks you to input the serial number, which strongly suggests that different printings of the book have different solutions.
+The [answer page](https://alexcheddar.com/find-the-fox-answers-and-solutions/) for the book asks you to input the serial number, which suggests that different printings of the book have different solutions.
 [^2]: Not a typo: <i>Jensen's</i> inequality is completely different.
 [^3]: See Theorem 8.1.2 of [these](https://ocw.mit.edu/courses/18-226-probabilistic-methods-in-combinatorics-fall-2022/mit18_226_f22_lec16-17.pdf) course notes by Yufei Zhao, for example.
 [^4]: On the other hand, if you were okay with very narrow or very short grids --- say $5$-ish characters wide or high --- then this would work pretty nicely, since the running time is linear in the dimension you're <i>not</i> scanning over.